For those seeking suggested guidelines on your Grouper Deployment, check out the TIER Grouper Deployment Guide.

 University of Bristol, UK

 When you create a new Grouper documentation page on the Confluence wiki, please use these procedures:

-- Click "Create" in horizontal menu at top of Confluence page
+- Click the three dots to the right of "Create" in horizontal menu at top of Confluence page

 - There's a popup where "Grouper_std" will be the default template